KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Feedback.md

 # Feedback

-This article describes the KeyboardKit feedback engine and how to use it to trigger audio and haptic feedback.
+This article describes the KeyboardKit feedback engine.

 In KeyboardKit, keyboards can trigger audio and haptic feedback as the user interacts with the keyboard.
 This can be done with a ``KeyboardFeedbackHandler``, which is a protocol that can be implemented by any class that can handle keyboard feedback.